cooperdk/YAPO-e-plus/README.md

         python manage.py makemigrations
         ```

-        This will look over the new code and take note of the adjustments that needs to be made to the database.
+        This will look over the new code and create scripts to make the adjustments to the database.

-    1. Execute database migration
+    1. Execute the database migration scripts:
         ```bash
         python manage.py migrate
         ```